 Step 1.
 I agree to the amount without an itemised invoice/quote and want to offer a lump sum

-If you agree to the amount without an itemised invoice/quote and are able to pay a lump sum, even if it is less than the amount claimed, you can make an offer in full and final settlement.
-Confirm any settlement in writing You should always get any settlement confirmed in writing.
+If you agree to the amount without an itemised quote and are able to offer a lump sum, even if it is less than the amount claimed, you can make an offer to settle the damages in full and final settlement.
+You should always get any settlement confirmed in writing.
 You should also be clear on what it is you are settling – is it all losses arising from the accident, or just the cost of repairs, or just hire car costs.
-If you only settle the repair cost, you can find yourself being chased later for other costs (e.g. hire car) from the insurer, or the other party directly.
+If you only settle the repair cost, you can be chased later for other costs (e.g. hire car) from the insurer, or the other party directly.
+If you are dealing with an insurance company, you could use our Offer to Pay an Insurance Debt Sample Letter.
 To find out how to confirm a settlement see:

 - Put it in writing on the LawAccess NSW website

 - Sample terms of settlement on the LawAccess NSW website.